 Though I have received some peripheral training and supervision from different ISTDP supervisors, the bulk and majority of my training comes from Marvin Skorman, LMHC.
 Mr. Skorman has been practicing psychotherapy, teaching, and supervising for nearly 40-years.
 He was a very prominent student of Dr. Davanloo in the late 80's, and again worked briefly with Dr. Davanloo in 2015.

-Influenced by Mr. Skorman, but combined with my own values and clinical proclivities, the overwhelming emphasis in my therapeutic orientation stresses flexibility, empathy, and trying to deeply understand the client first and foremost.
+Influenced by Mr. Skorman, but combined with my own values and clinical proclivities, the overwhelming emphasis in my therapeutic orientation stresses flexibility, empathy, and trying to deeply understand what is on the client's mind and what the client is communicating before moving forward.
 Though from an outside perspective this approach of relationship building and thorough inquiry may appear to slow down the process, this “slower” approach tends to lay the groundwork for a very strong therapeutic alliance that ultimately allows for the deep work to take hold and yield the most productive and therapeutic results.
 From this perspective, the "slower path," in the end, is often the fastest path.

 This style of ISTDP is reminiscent of aspects of Rogerian/client-centered therapy, as exemplified by a comment that Mr. Skorman repeats from time to time: "Psychotherapy is the act of working out a relationship."

 This client-centered approach may seem in opposition to some of the common conceptions of more pressure and challenge-forward views of ISTDP.
 I place great value on all aspects of Dr. Davanloo’s Central Dynamic Sequence, but my style and flavor of ISTDP place special emphasis on the conscious therapeutic alliance.